Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Nikola Jokic included, will play at 8:30 PM on Thursday against the Miami Heat in the 2023 NBA Playoffs.
+Nikola Jokic and the rest of the Denver Nuggets take the court versus the Miami Heat in the NBA Playoffs on Sunday, at 8:00 PM ET.

-In this piece we'll break down Jokic's stats and trends, helping you make good picks on prop bets.
+In this piece we'll examine Jokic's stats and trends, helping you with your prop bets.

 Nikola Jokic Prop Bets vs. the Heat